 Colbert’s team also obtained two letters in which Cooper reportedly wrote a series of codes.
 According to the man who broke the codes, a former Vietnam War codebreaker named Rick Sherwood, one letter allegedly says: “And please tell the lackey cops D.B.
 Cooper is not my real name.
 I am 1st Lt.
 Robert Rackstraw, D.B.
 Cooper is not my real name.”

 After sifting through all the evidence, Colbert was convinced.
 “Rackstraw is a narcissistic sociopath who never thought he would be caught,” he said.
 “He was trying to prove that he was smarter than anyone else.
 But he couldn’t fight 1,500 years of brainpower on our team.
 We beat him.”

 Rackstraw’s Response To The Historic Allegations

 Robert Rackstraw, for his part, remained relatively coy until his death in 2019.
 To one interrogator, he said with a smile, “I’m afraid of heights.”

 And though Rackstraw told Colbert that he’d claimed to have been D.B.
 Cooper in the past — he’d even called news stations and said as much — he ultimately said that it was all a stunt.
 Yet Rackstraw added, mysteriously, “The problem is, I don’t remember a lot of it.”

 Colbert believes that Rackstraw was in cahoots with the CIA, which led the FBI to back off and to obstruct Colbert’s investigation.
 He says that the FBI “bushwhacked” him.
 In the end, Rackstraw claimed he was just a “disabled veteran.”
 He died on July 9, 2019, from a “long-standing heart condition.”

-If he truly was DB Cooper, then Rackstraw took that secret to the grave.
+If he truly was D.B.
+Cooper, then Robert Rackstraw took that secret to the grave.